 The Exchange established the RPI Program in an attempt to attract retail order flow to the Exchange by providing an opportunity price improvement to such order flow.
 The Exchange believes that the Program promotes transparent competition for retail order flow by allowing Exchange members to submit RPI Orders to interact with Retail Orders.
-Such competition promotes efficiency by facilitating the price discovery process and generating additional investor interest in trading securities, thereby promoting capital formation and retail investment opportunities.
+BX also believes that such competition promotes efficiency by facilitating the price discovery process and generating additional investor interest in trading securities, thereby promoting capital formation and retail investment opportunities.
 The Program will continue to be limited to trades occurring at prices equal to or greater than \$1.00 per share.

-The Exchange believes, in accordance with its filing establishing the pilot Program, that BX did "produce data throughout the pilot, which will include statistics about participation, the frequency and level of price improvement provided by the Program, and any effects on the broader market structure."
+The Exchange believes, in accordance with its filing establishing the pilot Program, which BX did "produce data throughout the pilot, which will include statistics about participation, the frequency and level of price improvement provided by the Program, and any effects on the broader market structure."
 The Exchange has fulfilled this obligation through the reports and assessments it has submitted to the Commission since the implementation of the pilot Program.

 The SEC stated in the RPI Approval Order that the Program could promote competition for retail order flow among execution venues, and that this could benefit retail investors by creating additional well-regulated and transparent price improvement opportunities for marketable retail order flow, most of which is currently executed in the Over-the-Counter ("OTC") markets without ever reaching a public exchange.
-The Exchange believes that it has achieved its goal of attracting retail order flow to BX, and has resulted in a significant price improvement to retail investors through a competitive pricing process.
-The data demonstrates that the Program has continued to grow over time and the Exchange has not detected any negative impact to market quality The Exchange also has not received any complaints or negative feedback concerning the Program.
+The Exchange believes that the Program does not harm retail investors and so far has provided price improvement of more than \$4 million since inception to retail investors that they may not otherwise have received.
+The data demonstrates that the Program has continued to grow over time and the Exchange has not detected any negative impact to market quality.
+The Exchange also has not received any complaints or negative feedback concerning the Program.

 As seen in the table below, RMO orders and shares executed have continued to rise since the introduction of the Program in December 2014.
 RMO executed share volume on BX accounted for 0.05% of total consolidated volume in eligible U.S. listed securities in Q4 2017.
-Despite its size relative to total consolidated trading, however, the Program has continued to provide considerable price improvement to RMO orders each month with total price improvement during market hours from the start of the Program through May 2018 totaling over \$4.3 million.
+Despite its size relative to total consolidated trading, however, the Program has continued to provide some price improvement to RMO orders each month with total price improvement during market hours from the start of the Program through May 2018 totaling over \$4.3 million.